Read: With incarcerated Californians, we're suing the state prison system for illegal discrimination.

 Devon Matsumoto

-Devon Matsumoto (he/him) is the Senior Program Coordinator in the Criminal Justice Reform Program at Asian Law Caucus.
+Devon Matsumoto (he/him) is the Senior Program Coordinator in the Community Safety Program at Asian Law Caucus.
 Previously he worked at Fresh Lifelines for Youth as the Leadership and Middle School Program Coordinator working to dismantle the school-to-prison pipeline.
 Devon draws from his own family's history of displacement, incarceration, and advocacy to guide his work.

 Devon has also been an organizer in San Jose Nikkei Resisters, which works to educate, mobilize, and unite the San Jose Japanese American community around social justice issues.
 Devon is a graduate of Seattle University’s School of Social Work.